William-Moreno/city_explorer_api/README.md

 12-07-2020 7:45pm - Application now has a fully-functioning express server, with a GET route for the weather resource.

+12-08-2020 2:25pm - The forEach in the weather callback function has be replaced with a map method.

+12-08-2020 3:05pm - Geocode API key applied and /location route callback updated for functionality.

+12-08-2020 4:10pm - Weather API key applied and /weather route callback updated for functionality.

+12-08-2020 5:15pm - /trail route callback created utilizing Trail API key and a new constructor function.
+It is now functional.

+12-08-2020 5:20pm - Function implemented to handle errors from any API calls.

 ## Credits and Collaborations

 Alan Hung and James Gerstenberger assisted with troubleshooting coding errors.

+Nick Magruder assisted with setting up Config Vars on Heroku.

 ## Observations and Reflections